manelpuig/rUBot_mecanum_ws/Documentation/02_rUBot_mecanum_bringup.md

   </gazebo>
   ```

+### **1.2.
+ROS visualization Tools**

+ROS has two powerfull visualization tools:
+- RVIZ: used to visualize the robot model and the messages published in the different topics
+- Gazebo: is a physical simulator

+**RVIZ**

+We will first use RVIZ to check that the model is properly built.

+RViz only represents the robot visual features.
+You have available all the options to check every aspect of the appearance of the model.

 We use a specific "display.launch" launch file where we specify the robot model we want to open in rviz with a configuration specified in "urdf.rviz":
 ```xml
 <launch>